What Is The Decimal For 1 4

 The Relationship Between Fractions and Decimals

 Fractions and decimals are essentially two different ways of expressing the same thing: numbers that are not whole numbers.
 A fraction can always be converted into a decimal, and vice versa.
-This conversion is possible because both systems represent parts of a whole, just in different formats.
+And this conversion is possible because both systems represent parts of a whole, just in different formats.
 Understanding this relationship is crucial for performing mathematical operations and interpreting numerical data in various contexts.

 The Decimal System: A Closer Look